RodZill4/material-maker/material_maker/doc/nodes_common.rst

 Nodes that provide random patterns have an implicit **seed** parameter.
 It is not possible to edit it directly, but moving the node in the graph will change its value.
-It is possible to freeze the seed value using the small dice button in the node's title bar in the graph.
+It is possible to freeze the seed value using the small die button in the node's title bar in the graph.

 .. image:: images/random_node.png
 	:align: center